Davis Webb: 2013

 Webb struggled in an outing against Kansas State, and did not play in the second half.
 However, his 78 yards thrown pushed him over the previous record for the school single season freshman passing yards previously held by Zebbie Lethridge in 1994.
-After Webb's poor performance against Kansas State, Baker Mayfield would return to the starting role for the next two games against Baylor and Texas.
+After Webb's poor performance against Kansas State, Mayfield returned to the starting role for the next two games against Baylor and Texas.

-Following the conclusion of the regular season and during preparations for the 2013 Holiday Bowl, it was announced that fellow quarterback Baker Mayfield would transfer from the school following a 'miscommunication' and the open competition for the starting position.
-The departure of Mayfield ensured that the only competition for the starting job for the Holiday Bowl would be Michael Brewer.
+It was announced during the preparations for the 2013 Holiday Bowl, that Mayfield was going to be transferring from the school following a "miscommunication" and the open competition for the starting position.
+The departure of Mayfield ensured that the only competition for the starting job for the Holiday Bowl was going to be Michael Brewer.

-After the month of bowl practice, Webb was named the starter for the Holiday Bowl against a top 15 Arizona State team.
-Webb would provide one of the most impressive performances of the 2013–14 NCAA football bowl season.
+Webb was named the starter for the Holiday Bowl against a top 15 Arizona State team, after the month of bowl practice.
+Webb provided one of the most impressive performances of the 2013–14 NCAA football bowl season.
 He finished the game with 403 yards, 28–41 passing and four touchdowns in the 37–23 upset, tying a Holiday Bowl touchdown record and earning MVP honors.

-Webb would conclude his freshman season with several Big 12 Conference freshman records: single game total offense, single game offensive plays, most 400 yard passing performances, passing yards in a single game, passing attempts in a single game, passes completed in a single game.
+Webb concluded his freshman season with several Big 12 Conference freshman records: single game total offense, single game offensive plays, most 400 yard passing performances, passing yards in a single game, passing attempts in a single game, passes completed in a single game.
 His performance also marked school freshman records for completions, attempts, touchdowns, passing yards, and 400 yard games.
-Webb would later be named honorable mention Freshman All-American by College Football News, Big 12 Broadcasters Conference Freshman of the Year, as well as several weekly honors.
+Webb was named honorable mention Freshman All-American by College Football News, Big 12 Broadcasters Conference Freshman of the Year, and he received several weekly honors.

 2014

-Entering into the 2014 season, Webb was named the starting quarterback following the transfer of fellow quarterback Michael Brewer to Virginia Tech.
+Webb was named the starting quarterback at the start of the 2014 season, following the transfer of fellow quarterback Michael Brewer to Virginia Tech.
 Both Webb and the team as a whole were named dark horse candidates for the Heisman Trophy and the national championship respectively by ESPN.
-Webb was also named to the Maxwell Award and Manning Award watchlists for the best quarterback in college football.
+Webb was named to the Maxwell Award and Manning Award watchlists for the best quarterback in college football.
 Webb started the first eight games of the season before suffering a season-ending ankle injury in a game against TCU on October 25, 2014.
 He was replaced by true freshman Patrick Mahomes.
-It was later revealed that Webb would undergo surgery on his shoulder, which he originally injured on September 25 in a game against Oklahoma State.
+It was revealed later that Webb was going to undergo surgery on his shoulder, which he injured originally on September 25 in a game against Oklahoma State.

 2015

-In 2015, Webb was the backup quarterback to Patrick Mahomes, who retained possession of the starting quarterback job.
-On December 30, 2015, Webb announced his intentions to transfer from Texas Tech.
+Webb was the backup quarterback in 2015, to Patrick Mahomes, who retained possession of the starting quarterback job.
+On December 30, 2015, Webb announced his intention to transfer from Texas Tech.